-Back when I first tried to lose weight, my mind was filled with the same visions of weight loss that countless articles and experts tirelessly drill home: being healthy and having a normal weight means grinding your teeth and basically eat food you hate.
+Back when I first tried losing weight, my mind swam with the visions of weight loss that countless articles and experts drill home: being healthy and having a normal weight means grinding your teeth and eat food you hate.
 The idea was, it seemed to me, that if the food you ate was enjoyable, you are doing something wrong.

-Which is exactly why, when I made my first diet attempt, fell in a hole that took me months to recover from: I went for a popular diet I had found in a magazine, that was based on eating salads in all forms and colors.
-I managed to stay on that diet for three days, but on the fourth, when attempting to eat yet another salad, I threw and then gave up.
+Which is exactly why, when I made my first diet attempt, I fell in a hole that took me months to recover from: I went for a popular diet I had found in a magazine, one based on eating salads in all forms and colors.
+I managed to stay on it for three days, but on the fourth, when attempting to eat yet another salad, I threw and then gave up.

-Only months later, after having stubbornly decided that I wanted to see the matter of me losing weight through and learning that the formula is calories in vs. calories out, I had a glimmer of hope.
-If that was true, I thought, then I could basically eat whatever and still lose weight.
+Only months later, after having stubbornly decided I wanted to see the matter of me losing weight through and learning that the formula is calories in vs. calories out, I had a glimmer of hope.
+If it’s the calories, I thought, then I could eat whatever and still lose weight.

-Having nothing to lose I decided to go for it and simply calculate my daily calories while staying below the number that supposedly was necessary to keep my weight steady.
-I made some adjustments (low-fat milk for whole milk, fat-reduced cheese for normal cheese etc.), but basically ate as before, including the occasional pizza or hamburger, only making sure that the calorie bank account didn’t go above the magic number.
+Having nothing to lose I decided to go for it and calculate my daily calories while staying below the number that was necessary to keep my weight steady.
+I made some adjustments (low-fat milk for whole milk, fat-reduced cheese for normal cheese etc.), but mostly ate as before.
+This included the occasional pizza or hamburger, as long as the calorie bank account didn’t go above the magic number.

-But could things really be this simple?
-Years earlier I had watched Morgan Spurlock’s documentary Super Size Me, where he goes and eats nothing but McDonald’s fast food for a month.
-The man gained a tremendous amount of weight from going through with that, and now I was to prove him wrong?
+Still I wondered.
+Could things really be this simple?
+Years earlier I had watched Morgan Spurlock’s documentary Super Size Me, where he eats nothing but McDonald’s fast food for a month.
+The man gained a tremendous amount of weight going through with that and I was to prove him wrong?

 You Can Eat Fast Food…